youngkin/hugoblog/content/post/shiftregistersevensegdisplay.md

 {{< gist youngkin 4fa966a3ff8ed3e550feca78bab2baa3 >}}

 This final code snippet shows the implementation of 2 helper functions and the signal/interrupt handler.
-The first helper function, `writeNums()`, writes the actual data needed to illuminate the hexidecimal numbers on the 7-segment display.
+The first helper function, `writeNums()`, writes the actual data needed to illuminate the hexadecimal numbers on the 7-segment display.
 The second, `shiftRegClr()`, shows how to use the combination of the SRCLR and RCLK pins to clear the shift register ultimately clearing the 7-segment display.
 Note that, as described above, the SRCLR pin needs to be set back to HIGH in order to reenable the shift register.

 In `shiftRegClr`, lines 1 through 11, note the use of the RCLK pin on lines 4 and 6.
 The clock signal to that pin must be pulsed, i.e., set to HIGH followed by LOW, in order to make the input shift register contents available to the output register.
 Also note that the SRCLR pin needs to be reset to HIGH after the operation to reenable the shift register.